-Designing for Microlearning
+Designing for a Microlearning Platform

 Since microlearning differs from other teaching and training approaches, there are best practices that should be followed when designing instruction.
 Some ideal practices for designing microlearning courses include:

-One Concept Per Lesson
+Once Concept Per Lesson

 The basis of microlearning is breaking up broader, overarching concepts or ideas into more manageable portions.
 Because of this, it’s best to only focus on one topic per module.
 Of course, it’s possible to have more than one module per lesson, but break up the larger ideas into smaller topics that will be easier to cognitively retain.